Skip to Main Content

 PROJECTS AND PARTNERS

 Our lawyers in Singapore and Doha, in collaboration with others, assisted the Ministry of Trade, Industry, Regional Integration & Employment of the Government of The Gambia in developing a next-generation investment treaty model called the Sustainable Investment Facilitation and Cooperation Agreement (SIFCA).
 For the first time in modern investment treaty practice, the development of the SIFCA brings together into one treaty instrument principles of investment protection and of investor obligations under the UN Guiding Principles on Business and Human Rights.
-The SIFCA framework has been developed to be used by the Government of The Gambia as a model bilateral investment treaty in State-to-State and multilateral negotiations.
-Our firm has also provided customized training sessions addressing international investment law and arbitration for the Government of The Gambia, as part of the Investment Support Programme for Least Developed Countries implemented by the International Development Law Organization.
-We have been a participating firm in this program since its official launch in 2017.
+The SIFCA framework was recently adopted by the Government of The Gambia as a model bilateral investment treaty.

 We are also a signatory to the Pro Bono Institute’s Law Firm Pro Bono Challenge, a member of the Law Firm Antiracism Alliance, and a member of The Alliance for Asian American Justice.